Last updated on July 12th, 2020 at 09:24 am

 1. Have a proper game plan for investigating triggers.

 Weaning a normal baby is a tough job, weaning an allergic baby is ten times tougher!
-Because you will wonder if every new solid introduction is going to bring on an allergic reaction.
+The fear is real and I’m with you mama.
+You will wonder if every new solid introduction is going to bring on an allergic reaction.

 Early in our journey we were seeing all sorts of doctors, trying to listen to all their opinions and suggestions.
 Seriously, it only confused me further while in the meantime Corey’s eczema just got worse and I did not have any clear ideas what was causing it.
 It was only after we found Corey’s current allergist that I was given some basic triggers to work with.